Lead Poisoning in the Workplace

 The dangers of lead poisoning are very real.
-Every day, innocent people in New York are unknowingly exposed to toxic levels of lead, resulting in serious and potentially life-altering complications.
+Every day, innocent people are unknowingly exposed to toxic levels of lead, resulting in serious and potentially life-altering complications.
 And yet far too little is done to protect the public from the risk of harm.

 Employers have a duty, under New York personal injury law, to maintain safe working conditions for their employees.
 That includes taking reasonable measures to reduce the risk of exposure.

 Lead has no place in the human body.
 It is a harmful and foreign substance for which our bodies show notoriously poor tolerance.
 Any exposure to lead in your work place should be considered a grave threat to your health and wellness.

-The American Academy of Family Physicians puts it like this: “The continued occurrence of occupational lead overexposure and lead poisoning in the United States remains a serious problem despite awareness of its adverse health effects.
+The American Academy of Family Physicians puts it like this: “The continued occurrence of occupational lead exposure and lead poisoning in the United States remains a serious problem despite awareness of its adverse health effects.
 Lead exposure is arguably the oldest known occupational health hazard.
 It is a particularly insidious hazard with the potential for causing irreversible health effects.”

 No one deserves to suffer from occupational lead poisoning.
 It is important that you understand the signs of potential illness so that you can take quick action to protect yourself and hold those responsible for your exposure accountable.
 The lead poisoning lawyers at Kaplan Lawyers PC can help.

 Our office understands how terrifying and devastating any amount of lead exposure can be.
 It is our goal to make New York a safer and healthier city by fighting for workers who’ve unfairly suffered from occupational lead poisoning.
 Victims may be entitled to significant financial compensation, and we are determined to get them what they deserve.